 Click here to start watching NOW: CB Health Insurance YouTube

 Here is some additional information on Medicare.
-Feel free to download these documents: Medicare Premiums for 2020 or Part D Premiums for 2020.
-Depending on your income at the time you enroll in Medicare, you can either pay the STANDARD premium or a higher amount, referred to as IRMA - Income Related Monthly Adjustments.
-If you are single and file an individual return and make under $87k or married filing jointly and make less than about $174k, you will pay just the standard Part B premium of $144.60 for 2020.
+Feel free to download these documents: Medicare B Premium 2021 or Part D Premium 2021 Depending on your income at the time you enroll in Medicare, you can either pay the STANDARD premium or a higher amount, referred to as IRMA - Income Related Monthly Adjustments.
+If you are single and file an individual return and make under $87k or married filing jointly and make less than about $174k, you will pay just the standard Part B premium of $148.50 for 2021.
 The ‘look back’ is 2 years prior to when you enroll in Medicare.
 So for 2020 enrollment, the government will look at your 2018 income to calculate your Medicare premiums.
 (NOTE: You could pay more for Part D as well if you your income exceeds certain limits.)

 IMPORTANT NOTE: If you have a low income or qualify for Medicaid, you should call Social Security at 1-800-772-1213 and Inquire about EXTRA HELP.
 You may qualify for help in paying your Medicare premiums.

 Your Initial Enrollment is a 7-month window that begins 3 months prior to your birthday month, includes your birthday month and 3 months after your birthday month.
 You are eligible for Medicare first of the month in which you turn 65.
 If your birthday is July 7th for example, you are eligible for Medicare July 1st and your initial enrollment is from April 1st – Oct 31st.
 For someone OVER age 65 who has had Employer Group coverage as their primary, they are allowed to enroll in Medicare part B at any time and can also do so online or at the local SS office.

 NOTE: If your birthday is on the 1st of the month, you are eligible the prior month for Medicare.